-With the viability of online programming top of mind in strike negotiations, stations are showing an interest in pursuing new models.
+With the viability of online programming top-of-mind in strike negotiations, stations are showing an interest in pursuing new models.

 CTD began by targeting Entertainment Tonight affiliate stations, as the syndicated newsmagazine will act as a promotional partner for the 13-week contest, including pushing it on-air during weekend airings.

-Madison Road managing partner Jak Severson says the strength of the project is that unlike others that may get lost in the nebulous Internet, Big Shot accesses audiences already present through ET and at the stations.
+Madison Road managing partner Jak Severson said the strength of the project is that unlike others that may get lost in the nebulous Internet, Big Shot accesses audiences already present through ET and at the stations.

-“We think this is the next generation of distribution platforms, making an experience that doesn’t take them too far from their comfort zone,” he says.
-“Relying on viral alone is never a smart idea.”
+"We think this is the next generation of distribution platforms, making an experience that doesn’t take them too far from their comfort zone," he added.
+"Relying on viral alone is never a smart idea."

-The contest will air on top 10 market station Websites for WCBS-TV (New York), KCBS-TV (Los Angeles), WBBM-TV (Chicago), KYW (Philadelphia), KRON-TV (San Francisco), WBZ-TV (Boston), WSB-TV (Atlanta), WUSA-TV (Washington, D.C.) and KPRC-TV (Houston).
+The contest will air on top-10-market station Web sites for WCBS-TV (New York), KCBS-TV (Los Angeles), WBBM-TV (Chicago), KYW (Philadelphia), KRON-TV (San Francisco), WBZ-TV (Boston), WSB-TV (Atlanta), WUSA-TV (Washington, D.C.) and KPRC-TV (Houston).